Agent API (window.midas)

 // result.data: { datasetId: 'ds_...', name: 'data', rowCount: 100, columnCount: 5 }

 Parse failures (empty data, empty header row, column count mismatch between rows, URL validation errors, invalid content type, etc.) return an INVALID_INPUT error.
 Network failures and timeouts return EXECUTION_ERROR.
+Files exceeding the size warning threshold (default 10 MB, configurable in Settings) are still imported, but a size warning is included in result.warnings.

 URL validation and security restrictions apply.
 Only HTTP/HTTPS protocols are allowed, and access to cloud metadata endpoints is blocked.
 Warnings are issued for URLs not in the trusted URL list.
 If "Block connections to untrusted domains" is enabled in settings, untrusted URLs result in an error.
 See Privacy and Security for details.